-APPLICANT - A person submitting an application to the PC, BZA, or the

-Administrator for action or permits that would affect the subject real estate.
+APPLICANT - A person submitting an application to the PC, BZA, or the would affect the subject real estate.

 AUDITOR - The Auditor for Madison County, Indiana.

 AUTOMOBILE - A self-propelled, free-moving vehicle, with four (4) wheels, usually used to transport not more than six (6) passengers and licensed by the appropriate state agency as a passenger vehicle.